-History of Kahlua Day
+History of National Kahlua Day

-The origins of Kahlua can be traced back to its invention in 1936 by a man named Pedro Domecq, who combined rum, vanilla and corn syrup and coffee to create one of the world’s most popular liqueurs.
+The origins of Kahlua can be traced back to its invention in 1936 by a man named Pedro Domecq, who combined the flavors of rum, vanilla, and corn syrup with coffee to create one of the world’s most popular liqueurs.
 The name of the alcohol is derived from that of a mesoamerican tribe that had inhabited Mexico Valley since long before the Spaniards arrived.
-Known at first only in the surrounding areas of its creator, Kahlua’s popularity has indeed spread throughout the world.
-Now, it is enjoyed in various forms by countless millions across the globe.
+Literally translated, the name Kahlua means “House of the Acolhua People

 Check out some cocktail recipes from our friends!